Make payments payable to: Brevard County Tax Collector, P.O. Box 2500, Titusville, FL 32781-2500

 Tax statements are mailed on or about November 1st of each year, with the following discounts in effect for early payment: A 4% discount is allowed for the first 30 days after the original mailing date.
-Thereafter, a 3% discount is allowed in December, a 2% discount in January, a 1% discount in February, and there is no discount allowed in March.
+Thereafter, a 3% discount is allowed in December, a 2% discount in January, a 1% discount in February, and 0% discount allowed in March.
 All discounts are based on postmark.

 The law allows taxpayers to pay their real estate taxes on an installment plan if they so choose and if their estimated tax due is more than $100.00.
-(Estimated taxes are based on the previous year’s gross tax amount.)
-You must use State Department of Revenue Form DR-534 to file for installment payments.
+Estimated taxes are based on the previous year’s gross tax amount.
+Use State Department of Revenue Form DR-534 to file for installment payments.
 Mail the completed form to Lisa Cullen, Tax Collector, P.O.
 Box 2500, Titusville, FL 32781-2500

-In order to participate in this plan, an application must be returned to the Tax Collector's Office prior to May 1st of the tax year.
+In order to participate in this plan, an application must be received by the Tax Collector’s Office prior to May 1st of the tax year.
 From year to year reapplication is not required provided the first installment payment is made no later than June 30th of that tax year.

-If you have not received your first notice by June 15th, please contact the Brevard County Tax Collectors office at (321) 264-6969.
-The June and September quarterly installments are based upon the prior year's gross tax, and any adjustments (new value, changes to exemptions) are made in the December and March quarterly installments after the current year tax roll is certified to the Tax Collectors office.
-Discounts on installments are comparable to the discount given if paying in November.
+If you have not received your first notice by June 15th, please contact the Brevard County Tax Collector’s office at (321) 264-6969.
+The June and September quarterly installments are based upon the prior year’s gross tax, and any adjustments (new value, changes to exemptions) are made in the December and March quarterly installments after the current year tax roll is certified to the Tax Collector’s office.
 Any amount remaining unpaid on April 1st is subject to all the provisions of law pertaining to delinquent real estate taxes.